-- Lower risk: Cash equivalents, such as money market funds, provide low-risk returns and generally include investments such as guaranteed funds and short-term deposits that pay you interest.
+- Lower-risk investment portfolio: Cash equivalents, such as money market funds, provide low-risk returns and generally include investments such as guaranteed funds and short-term deposits that pay you interest.
 While the risk is low, many cash equivalents also have low rates of return.
 (Looking for steady investment return with less risk?)

-- Medium risk: Fixed-income investments, such as bonds, are generally higher risk than cash equivalents, but offer potentially higher returns.
+- Medium-risk investment portfolio: Fixed-income investments, such as bonds, are generally higher risk than cash equivalents, but offer potentially higher returns.
 When you invest in bond funds, you lend money to the company or government issuing the bond.
 Over a specified time period, that company or government repays the amount of the loan plus interest.
 Bond fund values go down when interest rates go up, and vice-versa.
 (Should you buy bonds or bond funds?)

-- Higher risk: Equity funds are made up of stocks, which are considered to be of higher risk than cash equivalents or fixed-income investments.
+- Higher-risk investment portfolio: Equity funds are made up of stocks, which are considered to be of higher risk than cash equivalents or fixed-income investments.
 But with higher risk comes a higher potential for long-term growth.
 Equity funds give you an ownership interest (a share) in the issuing companies.
 An increase in the value of a company translates into investment gains.
 (Which investments can reduce your tax bill?)